-- If you are a carer for a person taking part in the STRATA study, and you have received an invitation to take part, please read the instructions carefully.
+- If you are a carer for a person taking part in the STRATA study, and you have received an invitation to take part, please read the Participant Information Leaflet carefully.

-- If you are a carer for a person with a diagnosis of autism who experiences anxiety, and you think they may be interested in taking part, please show them the Taking Part in Australia page.
+- If you are a carer for a person with a diagnosis of autism who experiences anxiety, and you think they may be interested in taking part, please show them this page.

 - If you have any questions or would like further information, please email: email@example.com